abir10t/Basic/OOP.md

 - Inheritance can be defined as the process where one class acquires the properties (methods and fields) of another.

 - A constructor is a special type of member function of a class which initializes objects of a class.
 In C++, Constructor is automatically called when object(instance of class) create.
 It is special member function of the class because it does not have any return type.
+- Data Abstraction can be achieved in two ways:
+- Abstraction using classes: An abstraction can be achieved using classes.
+A class is used to group all the data members and member functions into a single unit by using the access specifiers.
+A class has the responsibility to determine which data member is to be visible outside and which is not.

+- Abstraction in header files : An another type of abstraction is header file.
+For example, pow() function available is used to calculate the power of a number without actually knowing which algorithm function uses to calculate the power.
+Thus, we can say that header files hides all the implementation details from the user.